yanghu/qmk_firmware/docs/tap_hold.md

 ## Bilateral Combinations

+The last mod-tap hold will be converted to a mod-tap tap if another key on the same hand is tapped.

 Using mod tap on the home row can lead to accidental modifier combinations during normal typing.
 If you only combine mods on one hand with taps on the opposite hand, this option can reduce accidental mods.
-When this option is enabled, the last mod-tap hold will be converted to a mod-tap tap if another key on the same hand is tapped.
+As only the last mod-tap hold is affected, it should be enabled after adjusting settings and typing style so that accidental mods happen only occasionally, e.g. with a long enough tapping term, ignore mod tap interrupt, and deliberately brief keypresses.

 To enable bilateral combinations, add the following to your `config.h`: